 AF creates spaces for experimentation with the goal of strengthening interdisciplinary collaboration and artistic diversity.
 It is cooperative projects and extraordinary event-concepts that open AF to the urban community.
 AF functions as an intermediary between the public interest, the local art scene, and the global art world.
 AF is in contact with hundreds of artists and art enthusiasts, contributing significantly as a patron to the cultural landscape of Frankfurt am Main and the larger Rhein-Main metropolitan area.

-The studio and exhibition buidling AF was founded in 2004 by a private initiative for affordable artist studios.
-The house quickly established itself as a place of production, presentation and networking for the young Frankfurt art scene.
-Institutions such as Lichter Filmfest, Musikreihe acousmain, freitagsküche, the thing, and salon noir all started at AF.
+The studio and exhibition house AF was founded in 2004 by a private initiative for affordable artist studios.
+AF quickly established itself as a place of production, presentation and networking for the young Frankfurt art scene.
+Institutions such as Lichter Filmfest, acousmain, freitagsküche, the thing, and salon noir all started at AF.

-From 2004 to 2013 AF was the intermediate occupant of the former main office building of Andreae-Noris Zahn AG, which later was also once a police headquarters.
+From 2004 to 2013 AF was the intermediate occupant of the former main office building of Andreae-Noris Zahn AG.
 There, the 3.500 square meters Offspace offered 45 studios for artists and creators.
-AF staged many solo- and group exhibitions and was a popular location for readings and discussions.
+AF staged many solo and group exhibitions and was a popular location for readings and discussions.
 In 2014, the building was demolished.

 Since 2014 AF has occupied 11.000 square meters of space in the up-and-coming neighborhood Ostend.
-The building is a warehouse was built in 1912 to house the corporate headquarters of the produce sales chain Jakob Latscha.
+The building, a former warehouse, was built in 1912 to house the corporate headquarters of the produce sales chain Jakob Latscha.
 Later it was bought and used by the beverage company Loulakis.

-Following extensive renovations in 2013 and 2014, AF opened its doors with a new, broadened concept: maintaining the long-standing method of combining workspaces and exhibition areas as well as event- and funding programs while expanding on an international level.
-Today the AF is not only the largest studio- and exhibition house in Hessen, but also one of the largest art center in Germany.
+Following extensive renovations in 2013 and 2014, AF opened its doors with a new, broadened concept: maintaining the long-standing method of combining workspaces and exhibition areas as well as event and funding programs while expanding on an international level.
+Today the AF is not only the largest studio and exhibition house in Hessen, but also one of the largest art centers in Germany.

 More informations: WIKIPEDIA

-With the creation of over 130 studios as well as exhibition- and event spaces, AF became one of the largest centers of art in Germany.
+With the creation of 140 studios as well as exhibition and event spaces, AF became one of the largest centers of art in Germany.
 In addition to promoting roughly 200 artists and creative professionals in the Rhein-Main region, AF’s influence extends far beyond the walls of Schwedlerstraße 1-5 to strengthen the international potential of Frankfurt am Main.